OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 # Foundation for a WebCam Web Application
+We'll be using the regular Raspberry Pi Camera Module.

 We are talking about snapshots here, _not_ videos.

 It _**is**_ possible to stream video from a Raspberry Pi, and it is easy.